 I grew up poor.
 The welfare and food stamps kinda poor.
 The poor where you pick up cans on the side of the road and turn them in for lunch money, and the kinda poor that can lead a kid down some very bad roads.
-THAT kinda poor.
-But that kinda poor also brings something else with it.
-It brings a focus on love, and an appreciation for the beauty that this world has to offer straight outta the box, no purchase required.
+The good news is, that kinda poor can also lead down another road...one that teaches a person to love the beauty in this world that comes straight outta the box, no purchase required.

 I loved music from day one.
 I couldn't afford lessons, so I borrowed an old dented trumpet from my elementary school and taught myself to play.
 As a nerdy, introverted kid with bad skin and frizzy hair, music became my connector to the world and my ticket to college.